Ssururx/TissueMethylomeClock/04_clock_training/README.md

 ### Optimization Strategy
 To achieve these results, I performed a multi-stage optimization process:
-* **Feature Size Optimization:** Tested different numbers of CpGs to find the "sweet spot" where accuracy is highest without including unnecessary noise.
+* **Feature Size Optimization:** Tested different numbers of CpGs to find the best amount where accuracy is highest without including unnecessary noise.
 * **Hyperparameter Tuning:** Used a randomized search to find the best Alpha and L1 ratios for the ElasticNet models.
 * **Feature Stability Analysis:** Used 5-fold cross-validation to identify which CpGs were consistently selected across different groups of data.
 For the brain, 157 features were identified as extremely stable.
 * **Ensemble Learning:** Implemented a Bagging Ensemble (30-50 estimators) to reduce variance and improve the model's ability to work on new, unseen data.